 content directly onto the stage.

-The next thing that we wanted to talk about
+The next thing that we want to talk about

 things that you need.